Deitox/kestrel_engine/docs/animation_milestone_5_plan.md

 **Exit:** Samples live under `assets/` (or fixtures) and are referenced by docs + automated tests.

 ### 6. Documentation & Tutorials
-1. Expand `docs/animation_workflows.md` with end-to-end authoring tutorial covering new tooling.
+1. Expand `docs/animation_workflows.md` with end-to-end authoring tutorial covering new tooling. *(Done: `docs/animation_workflows.md` now includes **End-to-End Authoring Tutorial** as of 2025-11-16.)*
-2. Add troubleshooting and scripting best practices sections.
+2. Add troubleshooting and scripting best practices sections. *(Done: see **Troubleshooting & Scripting Best Practices** in `docs/animation_workflows.md`.)*
-3. Cross-link README + roadmap with the new plan, tools, and CI expectations.
+3. Cross-link README + roadmap with the new plan, tools, and CI expectations. *(Done: README highlights + docs/ANIMATION_SYSTEM_ROADMAP.md now link to the tutorial/troubleshooting sections and milestone plan.)*

 **Exit:** Following the tutorial from a clean checkout reproduces the milestone deliverables.